-So, create opportunities for your employees to engage with the communities around your workplace.
-You might consider sponsoring a local charity or activity, such as a youth sports league.
+So, create opportunities for your employees to engage with the communities either in person or virtually.
+You might consider sponsoring a local organization or an activity, such as volunteering for a food bank.

 Getting employees involved together strengthens your team.

-You could offer employees standing desks if they are interested.
-Additionally, you could look into sponsoring gym memberships or offering healthy events in the workplace, such as after-hours yoga.
+You could offer a stipend to employees so that they can purchase standing desks or other office materials that might improve their work setup.
+Additionally, you could look into sponsoring gym memberships or offering healthy events through the company, such as after-hours yoga.